 Create a new Sharepoint site for a research project

 New SharePoint sites for data storage, can be created yourself directly in SharePoint.
-BUT please read our instructions first: create a site for research data.
+But please read our instructions first: create a site for research data.

 Request migration of content from Box to Sharepoint

 We are keen to migrate research data from Box.
-If want to request a migration, we will arrange to do that for you.
+If you want to request a migration, we will arrange to do that for you.
 Please use the following form to get the ball rolling.

 Security of SharePoint

 The data will be stored on the University of Stirling's instance of Sharepoint or Teams.
 They are both Tier D-compliant.
 This includes the following standards: ISO 27001, ISO 27018, SSAE16 SOC 1 and SOC 2, HIPAA, and EU Model Clauses (EUMC).
 This is a cloud storage solution in O365: Sharepoint and Teams enforce team-wide and organization-wide two-factor authentication, single sign-on through Active Directory, and encryption of data in transit and at rest.
 Files are stored in SharePoint and are backed by SharePoint encryption.
 If a team member accidentally deletes data it can be retrieved by the Team owner and or the IT administrator